Requiem (Mozart): II. Kyrie

 The contrapuntal motifs of the theme of this fugue include variations on the two themes of the Introit.
 At first, upward diatonic series of sixteenth-notes are replaced by chromatic series, which has the effect of augmenting the intensity.
 This passage shows itself to be a bit demanding in the upper voices, particularly for the soprano voice.
 A final portion in a slower (Adagio) tempo ends on an "empty" fifth, a construction which had during the classical period become archaic, lending the piece an ancient air.

 III.
 Sequentia

 a.
 Dies irae

-The Dies irae ("Day of Wrath") opens with a show of orchestral and choral might with tremolo strings, syncopated figures and repeated chords in the brass.
+The sequence Dies irae ("Day of Wrath") is a strophic hymn, which Mozart sets in six sections.
+The first verse opens with a show of orchestral and choral might with tremolo strings, syncopated figures and repeated chords in the brass.
 A rising chromatic scurry of sixteenth-notes leads into a chromatically rising harmonic progression with the chorus singing "Quantus tremor est futurus" ("what trembling there will be" in reference to the Last Judgment).
 This material is repeated with harmonic development before the texture suddenly drops to a trembling unison figure with more tremolo strings evocatively painting the "Quantus tremor" text.